You know how bad it is. But the DWP only sees what's on the form.

 This was built for people in exactly your situation

 Making a first claim and don't know where to start?
-PIP NAV walks you through every activity from scratch.
+PIP Nav walks you through every activity from scratch.
 You don't need to understand descriptors, points, or scoring — the app handles the structure.

 Scored low or got zero points last time?
 Most people who score badly didn't have less serious conditions.
 They got misunderstood — their form didn't capture the specific details the decision process needs to see.
-PIP NAV asks directly about safety, time, reliability, and help needed — the things that actually determine your score.
+PIP Nav asks directly about safety, time, reliability, and help needed — the things that actually determine your score.

 Helping someone else with their form?
-If you're a partner, family member, carer, or friend helping someone fill in their PIP form, PIP NAV guides you through what needs to be said for each activity.
+If you're a partner, family member, carer, or friend helping someone fill in their PIP form, PIP Nav guides you through what needs to be said for each activity.
 You don't need to be a benefits expert.
 You just need to know the person's daily life.

 Built specifically for PIP.
 Not a generic AI with a new name.